s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 * **virtual bool initialize(SimpleControllerIO\* io)**

- Initialize the controller.
+ The controller is initialized by this function.
 The io parameter provides the objects and information used for control.

 * **virtual bool control()**

- Perform input, control and output processes of the control.
+ This function performs input, control and output processes of the control.
 This function will be executed repeatedly as a control loop under control.

 Once you define a class inheriting the SimpleController class, you need to define its factory function.
 You can do it using a macro as follows: ::